qasimwarraich/VAMR_Summary/VAMR.md

       points in two **Calibrated** stereo cameras.
 It is equal to the product skew of $T$ multiplied by $R$.
     - It is useful to decompose in order to get the rotation and translation.
-    - It yields four possible solutions, two of the views are flipped 180 degrees around the optical axis.
-There is only really one viable solution as only one solution has the points projecting in front of the cameras.

 4. Are you able to derive the 8-point algorithm?
     - The 8 point algorithm assumes that all entries of the essential matrix